Veterinarian with dog

 Does Meloxicam Make Dogs Sleepy?

-Meloxicam is a pain and inflammation reliever that can be great for your pet if taken as prescribed.
-However, an excess of this drug in dogs may lead to overdose and even death.
+Excessing this drug in dogs may lead to overdose and even death.
 One of the possible side effects is excessive sedation.

-Can Meloxicam Cause Seizures?
+Can the Drug Cause Seizures?

-Does Meloxicam Cause Liver Damage in Dogs?
+Does This Medication Cause Liver Damage in Dogs?

 As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal, kidney, or liver side effects.
 Call your veterinarian if you notice any side effects.

-Does Meloxicam Cause Constipation in Dogs?
+Does It Cause Constipation in Dogs?

 Does Meloxicam Make Dogs Pant?

 It is unlikely to be a side effect of the drug.
-Meloxicam is pretty well tolerated in dogs without any common side effects, though occasionally vomiting is seen.
+It is pretty well tolerated in dogs without any common side effects, though occasionally vomiting is seen.
 Panting may be more commonly caused by obesity or joint pain from arthritis he probably has.

-Does Meloxicam Make Dogs Thirsty?
+Does It Make Dogs Thirsty?

-Can Meloxicam Cause Stomach Bleeding?
+Can the Drug Cause Stomach Bleeding?

-Can Meloxicam Cause Allergic Reaction?
+Can It Cause Allergic Reaction?

-Does Meloxicam Cause Itching in Dogs?
+Does the Medication Cause Itching in Dogs?

-Will Meloxicam Side Effects Go Away and When?
+Will Side Effects Go Away and When?

-What Are the Worst Side Effects of Meloxicam?
+What Are the Worst Side Effects?

 Can Dogs Have Human NSAIDs?